-However, the drawback to using this type of tofu is that the center is very dense.
+However, the drawback to using this type of tofu is that the center is dense.
 Super firm tofu has been pressed in the tofu molds for the longest time.
 As a result, the tofu curds are densely packed.
 I find that sprouted tofu that comes in the giant bricks tend to be

 On the other hand, you can also use extra-firm tofu.
 Although the softer center makes the tofu more pleasant to eat, the edges of baked tofu made with this variety will be less crispy.

 In the recipe below, I have directions for using both types of tofu.
 It may take you several tries before you figure out which type of tofu you prefer using.